 - A restraint from misusing confidential information gained during the provision of the service.

 The current commonly accepted form of drafting restraint provisions is to allow for several options for periods of restraint which may vary depending on the particular circumstances of a case (sometimes called a “cascading” or “ladder” restraint), ie a contract may specify a number of periods between 1 month and 12 months or more (and sometimes for a range of geographical areas).
-Enforcement of a restraint will depend on its reasonableness and the general approach of the courts is that if only one period of restraint is specified, and it is unreasonable, then the whole restraint provision will become ineffective.
+Enforcement of a restraint will depend on its reasonableness and the general approach of the courts, in most states, is that if only one period of restraint is specified, and it is unreasonable, then the whole restraint provision will become ineffective.
 However, where there are several options, a court can choose the option that best fits the circumstances of a particular case.
 It is rare for a restraint period of more than a year to be enforced by a court and it is more common to see periods ranging between 12 months and 3 months.

 The main provision of relevance is the provision preventing ex employees from poaching clients.
 General restraints (ie ones which prevent an employee from working in the same industry at all) are increasingly unlikely to be enforced by a court and a middle of the road approach would see an anti competition restraint restricted to those clients, potential clients and referrers of work with whom the employee has had dealings in the 12 month period before termination of the employment.
 These are effectively those clients who the employee may have some influence with.
 This type of restraint may cover any action by an ex employee to persuade, solicit or even accept an unsolicited approach by a relevant client, potential client or referrer.